haraldreingruber/blog/pair-programming-tour.md

 A time slot around 9 am PST would be best, which is 6 pm CET where I am right now.
 If that time is difficult for you, we will find a different solution :)

-### Did Harald come up with this idea himself?
+## Did Harald come up with this idea himself?

-There are several software craftsmen which inspired me a lot:
+There are several software craftsmen who did similar tours and inspired me a lot:

 * Journeyman Tour by [Corey Haines][corey-haines-blog]